 - Variable products: This is a product with variations.
 Every individual product variation has its own image, price, SKU, etc.

-Variable products, being our focus, have dropdowns on them.
+Variable products in WooCommerce, being our focus, have dropdowns on them.
 They allow customers to select options they prefer (maybe the black phone or the white one) through the dropdowns.
 Typically, they are used for any item that comes in different colors and sizes.
 Items like shirts, shoes, bags, phones, etc.

 How to add a variable product in WooCommerce

-We’ll walk you through a step by step process of adding a variable product in WordPress.
-Of course, you need to install and set up WooCommerce on your WP site.
-Read our article on How to Install WooCommerce plugin to learn more.
-You may also love to read about the fastest WooCommerce themes to use for your store.
+We’ll walk you through a step-by-step process of how to add a variable product in WooCommerce.
+Before you begin, make sure WooCommerce is installed and properly set up on your WordPress site.
+If you’re new to it, check out our article on How to Install the WooCommerce Plugin to get started.
+You may also enjoy our guide on the fastest WooCommerce themes to help optimize your store’s performance.

 So, let’s begin.